Raisin Molasses Buns Recipe (Lassy Buns)

 The bun that goes with everything

-There’s nothing fancy about molasses raisin buns and that’s their charm.
+There’s nothing fancy about these buns and that’s their charm.
 It’s also why they seem to suit every part of the day.
 Eat them with tea, as an afternoon nibble, with a slice of cheese, warmed and slathered with butter, alongside a cup of soup.
 You’ll find that Lassy Buns are simple and satisfying.

 These buns have a very tender crumb but are not crumbly.
-They will last 3-4 days in on the counter (in a tin or bag).
+They will last 3-4 days on the counter (in a tin or bag).

 This recipe is from the Newfoundland blog, Stuffed at the Gills.